 Wage levels are compressing and, eventually, they should be below those of central and eastern Europe for a meaningful share of the population.
 However, the regulation on the creation of a business is difficult to assess, ex ante, and maintain, ex post.

 The State should provide a comprehensive manual with the requirements needed for every profession, and it should keep it up to date.

 If this is too difficult for the State to produce, then individuals cannot be expected to keep up.
 While doing this, the State should impose that every province converges to the procedural efficiency of the best-performing province in Italy for a specific category.

-Maternity policies should become the best in the world (please see our other proposal).
+Maternity policies should become the best in the world (please see our other proposal: Maternity policies: a different approach).
 There are plenty of families that could consider relocating to Italy if the conditions for raising a family are favourable.

 Expand and broaden the funding for Istat, to allow the significantly greater monitoring of economic development, more rapidly.

 Also, create a separate institution to assess the quality, in terms of durability, and the environmental impact of goods in the market produced locally and imported.

 By doing this, there will be a genuine signal of product quality, and small producers that create durable and low-impact products will be signalled clearly in the market.

-A virtuous circle rewarding companies that produce quality items, and rewarding consumers that want to shift their consumption pattern towards low environmental impact.
+A virtuous circle rewarding companies that produce quality items, and consumers that want to shift their consumption pattern towards low environmental impact.

+In the attachment, you can find some solutions that we believe will make a genuine difference.